Accounts payable automation: benefits and how it works

 The real cost of manual accounts payable

-Manual accounts payable costs businesses an average of $12.88 per invoice, according to Ardent Partners' 2024 research.
-This includes obvious expenses like staff time, paper, and postage, plus hidden costs from errors and missed opportunities that many business owners don't realize they're paying.
+Manual accounts payable costs $12.88 per invoice on average, according to Ardent Partners' 2024 research.
+This includes staff time, paper, and postage, plus hidden costs from errors and missed opportunities.

 Missed opportunities with manual accounts payable

-In addition to labor costs, manual accounts payable creates several major bottlenecks that slow your business and increase costs:
+Manual accounts payable creates bottlenecks that slow your business and increase costs:

-- Paper and supply costs: ink, postage, and printer maintenance all add up
+- Paper and supply costs: ink, postage, and printer maintenance add up over time

-- Inefficiency: manual workflows are slow and harder to manage as you grow
+- Workflow inefficiency: manual processes are slow and harder to manage as you grow

-- Lack of visibility and control: paper invoices make it hard to track what's been paid and what's due
+- Limited visibility: paper invoices make it difficult to track what's been paid and what's due

 Beyond labor: the hidden cost of manual accounts payable